 As a developer, you have the power to change the world!
-You can write programs that enable new technologies and work in software to find an earlier diagnosis of diseases.
-Also, you might create a project to free up people’s time to do other amazing things.
+You can write programs that enable new technologies.
+For instance, develop software to find an earlier diagnosis of diseases.
+But, that’s not the only way, you might do it indirectly by creating projects that make people more productive and help them free up time to do other amazing things.
 Whatever you do, it has the potential to impact the community who use it.

 However, these accomplishments are only possible if we write software that is fast and can scale.
-Learning how to measure your code performance is the goal of this online course.
+Learning how to measure your code performance is the goal of this post.

 This post is part of a tutorial series:

 Learning Data Structures and Algorithms (DSA) for Beginners

 Intro to Algorithm’s Time Complexity and Big O Notation 👈 you are here

 We are going to explore how you can measure your code performance using analysis of algorithms: time complexity and big O notation.

 First, let’s see a real story to learn why this is important.

 During War World II, the Germans used AM radio signals to communicate with troops around Europe.
 Anybody with an AM frequency radio and some knowledge of Morse code could intercept the message.
 However, the information was encoded!
 All the countries that were under attack tried to decode it.
 Sometimes, they got lucky and were able to make sense of a couple of messages at the end of the day.
 Unfortunately, the Nazis changed the encoding every single day!